Blog

 Luce County, Michigan is in USDA Hardiness Zone 5a.
 The average last spring frost is May 22 and first fall frost is October 3.

-Luce County County sits in USDA Zone 5a.
+Luce County sits in USDA Zone 5a.
 Irises grows reliably in zones 3a through 9b, so it's a good fit here.

-Can Irises grow in Luce County County's climate?
+Can Irises grow in Luce County's climate?

 🌱